 History of Labor Day – Dignity & Respect

-If you were to conduct a person on the street survey of what you think about when hear “Labor Day” the most common answers would probably be responses like the end of summer, back-to-school, the start of football season, or time with family and friends.
+If you were to conduct a person-on-the-street survey of what you think about when you hear “Labor Day” the most common answers would probably be responses like the end of summer, back-to-school, the start of football season, or time with family and friends.
 Those replies are all part of this annual holiday we celebrate the first Monday in September each year, but as a business leader we should remember why the day was created in the first place.
 Here’s why….

 Once upon a time….

 Back in 1882, a machinist in New York City, Matthew Maguire proposed the first Labor Day in the United States.
 Canadians who share the same Holiday with their friends to the south tie the roots back even further to 1872 when workers were trying to establish a 54 hour work week.
 In both countries most of the early events centered around worker’s rights (hours, conditions, wages) and included parades or marches, some were peaceful, some of them turned violent.

 Oregon was the first state to make Labor Day a holiday in 1887.
 It didn’t become a federal holiday until 1894 after a confrontation between protesting railroad workers and military personnel that had been sent became deadly.
 Just 6 days after that strike ended, President Grover Cleveland and Congress officially made Labor Day a federal holiday in the United States.
 That same year Canada also agreed to make Labour Day a national holiday.